 - Develop stress-management techniques mediators use to keep themselves from internalizing the negative emotions that can arise during the mediation process.

-- Draft enforceable agreements reflecting terms reached by participants in mediation.
+- Facilitate drafting of agreements reflecting terms reached by participants in mediation.

 Why should I take this course?